-The Company holds a Level 3 liability associated with common stock warrants that were issued in connection with the Company's 2013 financing.
-The warrants are considered a liability and are valued using an option-pricing model, the inputs for which include the exercise price of the warrants, market price of the underlying common shares, expected term, volatility based on a group of the Company's peers and the risk-free rate corresponding to the expected term of the warrants.
-Changes to any of the inputs to the option-pricing models used by the Company can have a significant impact to the estimated fair value of the warrants.
+The Company holds a Level 3 liability associated with common stock warrants that were issued in connection with the Company's series of equity and debt transactions initiated in 2013 and completed in the third quarter of 2014 (referred to herein as the 2013 financing).
+The warrants are considered a liability due to redemption provisions outside the control of the Company and are valued using an option-pricing model, the inputs for which include potential value driving milestones, the exercise price of the warrants, market price of the underlying common stock, expected term, volatility based on a group of the Company's peers and the risk-free rate corresponding to the expected term of the warrants.
+Changes to any of the inputs to the option-pricing models used by the Company can have a significant impact on the estimated fair value of the warrants.
+For example, large declines in the value of the Company's common stock significantly decreased the estimated fair value of the Company's warrants resulting in significant revaluation gains in the three and six months ended June 30, 2015.